 By identifying where incarcerated people are exposed to dangerous heat conditions, our work highlights how incarcerated people in the United States are systematically exposed to greater levels of dangerous humid heat than the rest of the United States population, with the greatest exposure and rates of increase concentrated in state-run institutions.
 We expect our work can aid federal, state, and local decisionmakers in efforts to mandate safe temperature ranges, enhance social and physical infrastructure, and implement health system interventions to mitigate the effect of dangerous heat on this marginalized group.
 To this end, all data and code supporting this analysis will be made publicly available upon publication, including the entire historical daily maximum wet bulb globe temperature record during 1982 – 2020 we construct for each carceral facility in the United States.

-Because of the pressing and novel nature of our findings, we are submitting this manuscript for publication as a Brief Communication to Nature Medicine.
+Because of the pressing and novel nature of our findings, we are submitting this revised manuscript for publication as a Brief Communication to Nature Sustainability.
 None of this material has been published or is under consideration elsewhere.

 On behalf of our co-authors, we thank you for your time and consideration.